jessicarod7/TI84-colour-physics-bible/README.md

 ## Installing the Physics Bible

-To download the program, follow [this link](https://github.com/cam-rod/TI84-colour-physics-bible/releases) and select the version for your calculator Then, head over to the download site for the [TI Connect CE software](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) and follow the instructions in the guidebook to send the program to your TI-84+CE.
+To download the program, follow [this link](https://github.com/cam-rod/TI84-colour-physics-bible/releases) and select the version for your calculator.
+Then, head over to the download site for the [TI Connect CE software](https://education.ti.com/en/products/computer-software/ti-connect-ce-sw) and follow the instructions in the guidebook to send the program to your TI-84+CE.
 Finally, to run the program, press the ```pgrm``` button, and then select the program called ```PHYSBBLE```.

 ## Building the Physics Bible